jinx-wos/whiteout-survival/guides/events/foundry-battle.md

 - Navigate to **Events → Foundry Battle → Vote**
 - Select your preferred battle time(s) and confirm your vote.

+> [!IMPORTANT]
-***Note:** Voting does not confirm participation.
+> Voting does not confirm participation.
 Players must still request a roster position or communicate their availability during the Registration Phase.
-R4 or R5 must then assign them as a Combatant or Substitute in one of the Legions.*
+R4 or R5 must then assign them as a Combatant or Substitute in one of the Legions.

 ### How Leadership Should Use the Results